cbeny/wavy/README.md

 Required libraries
 ------------------

-This software requires the fftw and gl/glut libraries.
+This software requires the fftw3 and gl/glut libraries.

 How to build on Linux